jgerville/Facenook/README.md

 * Users should be able to like a post or comment. (done)
 * Users should be able to attach images to their posts.
+* Add a notifications feature, possibly with websockets.